laowantong/paroxython/docs/md/taxonomy.md

 ## Modifying the taxonomy

+The definition of a taxonomy is, at least partly, a matter of pedagogical choices.
+You are encouraged to duplicate the default taxonomy, and replace or delete those taxa that do not fit your course purpose or logic.

 ### Preliminaries

-We suggest you start by copying the default [`taxonomy.tsv`](https://repo/paroxython/resources/taxonomy.tsv) at the same level as the `src` folder that contains your Python programs:
+Copy the default [`taxonomy.tsv`](https://repo/paroxython/resources/taxonomy.tsv) at the same level as the `src` folder that contains your Python programs:

 ```plain
 programming_101/